-Our view is that the risk is miniscule around Mickle Fell even when firing, and that although the risk increases somewhat around Little Fell, as evidenced by the very occasional rusty shell lying around, it is still extremely small on this Northern side.
-On this trip we didn't even check the firing days and times, we just set off with a rough idea for a route.
-This is strictly our personal evaluation, and walkers must satisfy themselves as to the risks involved and be entirely responsible for their own actions.
+Our view is that the risk is miniscule around Mickle Fell and Murton Fell even when firing.
+The risk increases somewhat around Little Fell, but we feel it is still very small on the northern side as covered by this route.
+On this trip we didn't even check the firing days and times, we just set off with a rough plan for a route.
+This is strictly our personal evaluation and walkers must satisfy themselves as to the risks involved and be entirely responsible for their own actions.

 |Outline Map →||Route file →|

 |Day 1||Dufton Pike, Cross Fell & Round Hill||14 miles / 4440 feet (22.5km / 1353m)|

 |Day 2||Meldon Hill & Mickle Fell||12 miles / 2100 feet (19.3km / 640m)|

 |Day 3||Little Fell & Murton Fell||10 miles / 700 feet (16.1km / 213m)|

 A hard gruelling circuit around the mountains North-West of Dufton.
 Day 1 is easy walking but with a lot of ascent, days 2 and 3 involve a lot of tough going over mainly pathless, remote and superbly wild fells.